Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled My Spiritual Codependence. Please enjoy.

 “It’s not crap.
 It’s an accurate depiction of the story.”

 “Some of your ideas have been fine, I admit, good even.
 The quality of some of your ideas, though, are a little suspect even if I did eventually write them down.
-For example, I’m still not sure whether the story about the couple at the kitchen table actually qualifies as a story.
+For example, I’m still not sure whether the story about the couple at the kitchen table qualifies as a story.
 It seems more like a transparent boast of our extensive vocabulary, or at least our ability to use a thesaurus.
 The story about the baseball player painting his teammates making mistakes was a bit silly as well.
 It felt like an inside joke.”

 “I admit that perhaps some of my ideas could have been better.
-Sometimes, though, I think my ideas are fine and it’s your fault when it doesn’t quite come together.
+Sometimes, though, I think my ideas are fine and it’s your fault when it doesn’t come together.
 Remember, it’s your responsibility to make sure the story meets your ridiculously high standards.
 I mean, you’re the one who’s actually writing them, right?
 I’m just saying.”

-“Actually, it may surprise you but I begrudgingly agree.
+“It may surprise you but I begrudgingly agree.
 The issue is often not with you but instead with me.
 I must admit too that some of your ideas are nothing less than inspired.
 I’ll even go so far to admit that some of your ideas are brilliant, to borrow your term.”

 “Then why are you so mad?”